atbcb/usab-uswds/_pages/about/budget-performance/cj.md

 # Fiscal Year 2025 Budget Justification

-This document presents the U.S. Access Board&rsquo;s budget justification for fiscal year (FY) 2025.
+This document presents the U.S. Access Board&rsquo;s budget justification for fiscal year (FY) 2026.
 The Board is requesting a total budget authority of $9,955,000 (see [Appendix A](#appendix-a)).

 ## Introduction

-The Access Board (hereinafter &ldquo;the Board&rdquo;) was established in 1973 under section 502 of the Rehabilitation Act and is the only federal agency whose primary mission is accessibility for people with disabilities.
-Broadly stated, the Board has three main functions: (1) to create accessibility guidelines and standards for the built environment, transit systems, information and communication technology, and medical diagnostic equipment; (2) to provide technical assistance and training to the public on these accessibility requirements; and (3) to enforce the Architectural Barriers Act of 1968, which is the law that requires federal buildings and facilities be accessible to persons with disabilities.
+The Access Board (hereinafter “the Board”) was established in 1973 under Section 502 of the Rehabilitation Act and is the only federal agency whose primary mission is accessibility for people with disabilities.
+Broadly stated, the Board has three main functions: (1) to create accessibility guidelines and standards for the built environment, transit systems, information and communication technology, and medical diagnostic equipment; (2) to provide technical assistance and training to the public on these accessibility guidelines and standards; and (3) to enforce the Architectural Barriers Act of 1968, which is the law that requires federal buildings and facilities be accessible to persons with disabilities.

 With respect to the development of technical specifications for physical and digital accessibility, the Board is responsible for developing guidelines under the Americans with Disabilities Act (ADA), the Architectural Barriers Act of 1968 (ABA), and the Communications Act for ensuring that buildings and facilities, transportation vehicles, and telecommunications equipment covered by these laws are readily accessible to and usable by people with disabilities.
 The Board is also responsible for developing standards under the Rehabilitation Act of 1973 for accessible information and communication technology developed, procured, maintained, or used by federal agencies and establishing standards for accessible medical diagnostic equipment.

 The second main function of the Board is to regularly provide technical assistance on these guidelines and standards.
 The Board responds to technical inquiries daily through its helpline and by email.
 It also issues guides, manuals, and animations to clarify provisions in the guidelines and standards and other aspects of accessible design.
-The Board provides training on these requirements upon request and conducts two free webinar series on physical and digital accessibility.
+The Board provides training on these guidelines and standards upon request and conducts two free webinar series on physical and digital accessibility.
 Additionally, it manages a program that develops technical assistance materials and provides information and data needed for rulemaking.

-The Board&rsquo;s third main function is ensuring that federal buildings and facilities are accessible to people with disabilities by enforcing the ABA.
-The Board investigates submitted complaints regarding accessibility barriers encountered in federal spaces and works collaboratively with the appropriate federal agencies to ensure that violations of the ABA are remediated.
+The Board’s third main function is ensuring that federal buildings and facilities are accessible to people with disabilities by enforcing the ABA.
+The Board investigates complaints regarding accessibility barriers encountered in federal spaces and works collaboratively with the appropriate federal agencies to ensure that violations of the ABA are remediated.

-The Board&rsquo;s services and programs advance accessibility in buildings and facilities, transportation vehicles, medical diagnostic equipment, telecommunications equipment, and information and communication technology across the country and, ultimately, the full economic and social integration of people with disabilities into society.
-However, achievement of these results depends not only on the Board&rsquo;s activities, but also on the level of commitment and action taken by other federal agencies, State and local governments, and businesses that are required to comply with or enforce the various laws that guarantee the civil rights of people with disabilities.
+The Board’s services and programs advance accessibility in buildings and facilities, transportation vehicles, medical diagnostic equipment, telecommunications equipment, and information and communication technology across the country and, ultimately, the full economic and social integration of people with disabilities into society.
+However, achievement of these results depends not only on the Board’s activities, but also on the level of commitment and action taken by other federal agencies, state and local governments, and businesses that are required to comply with or enforce the various laws that guarantee the civil rights of people with disabilities.

 ### Other Duties

 In addition to developing technical specifications under the ADA and ABA, the Board also completes other duties as assigned by Congress.
-Under the Help America Vote Act (HAVA), two Board Members serve on the Election Assistance Commission&rsquo;s (EAC) Board of Advisors and Technical Guidelines Development Committee, which assist the EAC in developing voluntary guidelines for voting systems, including accessibility for people with disabilities.
+Under the Help America Vote Act (HAVA), two Board Members serve on the Election Assistance Commission’s (EAC) Board of Advisors and Technical Guidelines Development Committee, which assist the EAC in developing voluntary guidelines for voting systems, including accessibility for people with disabilities.
 In addition, under the Food and Drug Administration Safety and Innovation Act, the Board developed best practices on providing accessible information on prescription drug container labels for individuals who are blind or have low vision.
-Finally, in October 2018, the Federal Aviation Administration Reauthorization Act was signed into law.
-A provision in the law required the Board to conduct a study to determine the feasibility of in-cabin wheelchair restraint systems and, if feasible, the ways in which individuals with significant disabilities using wheelchairs, including power wheelchairs, can be accommodated with those systems.

 ### FY 2022-2026 Strategic Plan

-The Board&rsquo;s FY 2022-2026 Strategic Plan includes a vision statement (A nation that is fully accessible to and inclusive of all people with disabilities) and mission statement (To advance accessibility and inclusion by developing guidelines and standards, providing technical assistance, education, enforcement, and outreach).
-The plan includes four goals and a stewardship objective:
+The Board’s FY 2022-2026 Strategic Plan includes four goals and a stewardship objective:

 <ul>
   <li> Establish technical specifications for accessible design</li>